MatchPoint

 User-Centered Foundation

-Defining pain points and current market gaps first allowed me to prioritize user needs for a user-centered design process.
+Understanding pain points and current market gaps first allowed for a user-centered design process.

 Collaborative Problem-Solving

-Engaging with my professor and seeking feedback from tennis players ensured the final solution was grounded in real-world needs.
+Engaging with my professor and tennis players ensured the final solution was grounded in real-world needs.